alexandrespmg/tec-energy/readme.md

 ## 🐳 Running

-[//]: # (This solution rely on docker compose to up our PostgresSQL instance, to run the migration )

 Type on the root of this repository:

 ```shell
 docker compose up --build
 ```

-That's is it!
+That's it!
 It will up our PostgresSQL instance, run the migration and start the application.

 ## 📁 Project structure